HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 should be initiated in the beginning of 1986, using the

-drawings from the architect's stUdy, plus any design
+drawings f rom the architect I study, plus any design

 drawings which emerge from the follow-up contract.
 Ideally,